-You don't need to burn through your marketing budget to improve search engine optimization (or SEO) for your higher education website.
-Here's a rundown of 10 higher education SEO tactics to help your college or university website content to rank higher in organic search.
+You don't need to burn through your marketing budget to improve search engine optimization (or SEO) for your higher ed website.
+Here's a rundown of 10 higher education SEO tactics to help your college or university website content to rank higher in organic search results.

 Today, organic search is the number one driver of website traffic, particularly in higher education (and healthcare).
 Google dominates all search engines, and search is now a critical element of your visitors’ journeys.

 Colleges and universities must invest to improve in their organic search rankings to not only stay competitive, but to ensure that their audiences can access the web content most relevant to them and when they need it most.

 But you don’t need to be an SEO expert or invest in expensive SEO tools to conduct these simple hacks to audit your organic search rankings and improve your results.

 10 Higher Ed SEO Tactics to Audit Your Website and Improve Results